-Claim File No. 463 includes a deed from Hezekiah Williams to Robt.
-Miller this date for 250 acres on Wells Creek witnessed by and Jesse Hooper.
+Claim File No. 463 includes a deed from Hezekiah Williams and Rhody Williams to Robt.
+Miller this date for 250 acres on Wells Creek “a br. of Homochitto, 24 mi. fr.
+Fort”, witnessed by Abram Martin and Jesse Hooper.
 [McBee, page 393, abstracting Written Evidence Book B, page 374]

 (blank day) November 1800